 For swimmers who competed in the 100m backstroke and butterfly events their tempo was 0.40 seconds per kick.

 What he found also was that the tempo typically slows into the breakout, which, if you think about it, makes sense.
-Swimmers tend to not maintain that rapid fire kick tempo from push-off to breakout.
+Swimmers tend to not maintain that rapid-fire kick tempo from push-off to breakout.

-Which means that there is a golden opportunity for you to train this portion of your swimming.
+This means that there is a golden opportunity for you to train this portion of your swimming.

 Here’s how to do it.